-My Perfect Weekend with Barry Yeow
+My perfect weekend with Barry Yeow

 I also enjoy archaeology documentaries and videos.
 Lately, I've been watching videos by a YouTuber called Praveen Mohan, who makes content centred on the architecture of temples in India.
 It's fascinating to learn about their centuries-old design and artwork.

-I also do outdoor mural projects and, on weekend nights, I'll drive down after dinner and work on them until 1 or 2am.
+I also do outdoor mural projects in various locations and, on weekend nights, I'll drive down to the latest project after dinner and work on it until 1 or 2am.

-If you are at Ang Mo Kio Central, you might notice the murals there.
+If you are in Ang Mo Kio Central, you might notice the murals there.
 I roped in an international team of artists from countries such as Tajikistan, Bangladesh, Malaysia and Indonesia - friends I made during my travels for art symposiums.
-It took us two years to complete the murals."
+It took us two years to complete the murals.''